 The current polarization plaguing culture is marked by a dangerous increase in obvious aggressive behavior–in all sectors and from all strata of society.
 When I look at my own behavior, I notice subtle forms of aggression going all the way to the root of suffering.
 No surprise.
 Delusion, greed and aggression are regarded as the three primary kleshas, or roots of suffering.
-Lately we even talk about micro-aggressions, subtle but harmful ways by which structures of domination and subjugation are reinforced.
+Lately we even talk about micro-aggressions, subtle but harmful ways by which structures of domination are reinforced.

 Rather than talk my way through this by focusing on the mind and referring solely to mental behaviors and patterns, adding the somatic experience seems essential.
 The sum of all the somatic changes we know as aggression is a configuration of stress responses generally regarded as unhealthy—that is, unless they’re accompanied by complete amorality.
 The resolution of aggressive impulses is what I’m calling a quiet heart.
 A quiet and open heart is the physiological and mental product of recognizing and letting go of aggression in its many forms.
 A quiet heart may be another name for equanimity, a heart not so immediately clouded by arousal, confusion, striving or other behaviors generating internal and external conflict.
 It remains balanced in the face of the shifting weather of emotion and events.